opal/opal.github.io/source/blog/2021-11-24-optimizing-opal-output-for-size.html.md

 ---
 title: "Optimizing Opal output for size"
-date: 2021-11-17
+date: 2021-11-24
 author: hmdne
 ---

 Opal doesn't output the smallest code possible - that's not our goal.
 We want to output readable ES5 code and we have tools: JS minifiers
-([Terser](https://terser.org/)) and [Google Closure Compiler](https://developers.google.com/closure/compiler/)), and tree shaking utilities
+([Terser](https://terser.org/) and [Google Closure Compiler](https://developers.google.com/closure/compiler/)), and tree shaking utilities
 ([opal-optimizer](https://github.com/hmdne/opal-optimizer)) to bring the code size down.

 JavaScript and Ruby certainly have some different semantics.
-Some things work similarly (like open classes), but some don't - and those that don't require some boilerplate code that not only reduces performance, but also increases load times, which for JavaScript code are crucial.
+Some things work similarly (like open classes), but some others don't - and those that don't require some boilerplate code.
+That not only reduces performance, but also increases load times, both crucial for JavaScript code.

-In this article we will particularly focus on Terser, since it's the most widely used tool for Opal postprocessing.
+In this article we will particularly focus on Terser, since it's the most widely used tool for Opal post-processing.
 Can Terser find every nook and cranny and optimize the resulting code to the minimal JavaScript version possible?
 Unfortunately not.
 It doesn't have a knowledge about which statements can produce side effects and which don't.
 And so it only does the transformations that are semantically equivalent.
 But while compiling, we may know something more.

+So I attempted an exercise to reduce the size of the compiled JavaScript code.
+As a benchmark I took a real-world library, [Asciidoctor](https://asciidoctor.org/)
+(available in its Opal-compiled version as Asciidoctor.js), which is the one we already use to test for performance changes in the Opal CI.

-And so I attempted an exercise to reduce the size of [Asciidoctor.js](https://asciidoctor.org/) - a Ruby program to compile AsciiDoc documents to HTML - compiled with Opal to JavaScript - which we use in our CI "performance" task.
-I took a code golf approach with an exception that we need to produce a readable code (Terser takes care to uglify it) - let's make the smallest JavaScript AsciiDoc compiler by improving Opal compiler.
+I took a [code golfing](https://en.wikipedia.org/wiki/Code_golf) approach, with the exception that I wanted to produce readable code (Terser will take care of uglifying it), setting myself up for generating the smallest JavaScript AsciiDoc output by improving Opal compiler.
-The main idea is to reduce the code size, not increase performance, but as I will sum this up later, those increases will happen together, but to a lesser extent.
+The main idea is to reduce the code size, not to increase performance, but as I will sum this up later, those increases will happen together, but to a lesser extent.
 This exercise took about 4 work days for me.

-Those improvements will most probably land for Opal 1.4 release, to happen in late December, along with Ruby 3.1 support.
-But for now, let me take you for a long journey during which you may learn a bit about how Opal compiles Ruby to JavaScript.
+Those improvements will most probably land in the Opal 1.4 release, to happen in late December, along with Ruby 3.1 support.
+But for now, let me take you for a long journey during which you may pick up a couple of JavaScript optimization tricks and learn a bit about how Opal compiles Ruby to JavaScript.

 ## Step 1.
 Do we need `self`?

-In Opal, we always alias `this` to `self`.
-But, let's consider the following code.
-Do we really need to define `self` in that case?
+In Opal, we always alias `this` to `self` at the beginning of method definitions as `var self = this`.
+But, let's consider the following code, do we really need to define `self` in that case?

 ```ruby
 def loop